No results found matching your search criteria. Showing all properties instead.

 Chac Mool Cenote

 This cenote has fabulous light shows from the sunlight piercing through the water into the caverns below.
-Chac Mool consists of 3 cenotes and is an excellent cenote for scuba diving.
+Making it one of the best Mayan Riviera scuba diving experiences.
+Chac Mool consists of 3 cenotes.
 There are several large caverns with beautiful stalactites and fossils.
 Also, in one area, called the 'Dome Room' the ceiling has collapsed to create an air dome with a hole in the ceiling.
 Light streams through here.
 There are also unusual effects created by the mixing of salt and fresh water in parts of the Chac Mool.

 Car Wash Cenote

-Also known as Aktun-Ha it is a very open cenote with water lilies throughout.
+Also known as Aktun-Ha this is a very open cenote with water lilies throughout.
 Besides, the freshwater turtles there is also a small crocodile.
-Interestingly, after a heavy rain, red tannic acid colours the first few meters of the water.
+Interestingly, after a heavy rain, red tannic acid colors the first few meters of the water.
 Looking up from the bottom of the cenote (~15 ft) it generates a red roof.
 This is in stark contrast to the transparency of the last three meters of water, creating a spectacular view.
 As well there are large stalactites and many coral fossils.
-This provides for an excellent cenote diving experience.
+The greatest depth is 50 feet.
+This provides for a truly enjoyable Mayan Riviera scuba diving experience.

-While scuba diving with Whale Sharks is prohibited, to add to your shark experiences you can go snorkeling with whale sharks.
-Whale sharks are gentle giants, which is good as they are the largest fish in the ocean growing up to 40 ft in length and weighing up to 11 tons!
+In the Riviera Maya scuba diving with Whale Sharks is prohibited.
+But to add to your shark experiences, you can go snorkeling with whale sharks instead.
+Whale sharks are gentle giants.
+This is good as they are the largest fish in the ocean growing up to 40 ft in length and weighing up to 11 tons!
 Fortunately, they pose no threat to humans.
 From early June to mid-September whale sharks frequent the northern waters of the Riviera Maya.

 Diving with Sea Turtles

-The Riviera Maya, and Akumal Bay, in particular, is famous for being one of the world's largest breeding habitats for turtles.
-Most common are green, loggerhead and then the less common hawksbill turtles.
+Akumal Bay is famous for being one of the world's largest breeding habitats for turtles.
+Most common are the green, loggerhead, and the less common hawksbill turtles.
 From May until September the turtles come to the shore to lay an average of 120 eggs each.
 In October the hatchlings begin emerging and heading for the ocean.
 As a result, you don’t need to don scuba gear to swim with turtles.
-Simply putting on a mask and snorkel you can take a leisurely swim along Akumal Bay as they feed in the eelgrass.
-Diving in Akumal is one of the few (maybe only?) places in the world where you are guaranteed to see a turtle.
+Simply putting on a mask and snorkel and you can take a gentle swim along Akumal Bay as they feed in the eelgrass.
+Yet, year-round you can have a phenomenal Riviera Maya scuba diving experience.
+Exploring the turtles, their habitat, and the coral reef.
+In fact, Riviera Maya scuba diving is one of the few places in the world where you are guaranteed to see a turtle.

 The wreck is safe to swim through, from one end of the ship to the other.
-There are large schools of fish, eagle rays, sharks, turtles, giant fish, and many types of amazing new coral growing.
+And there are large schools of fish, eagle rays, sharks, turtles, giant fish, and many types of amazing new coral growing.

+Although not common Mayan Riviera scuba diving includes wall dives too.
 In front of Puerto Aventuras, there are 3 main reef systems.
-The outer reef is a wall starting at 100 – 135 feet and it drops well past the limits for even the most advanced technical diver.
-Having an experienced dive master with you, for such a dive is very important unless you know this specific dive well.
-Nearby Cozumel has spectacular walls and dramatic drops as well.
+The outer reef is a wall starting at 100-135 feet (30 – 40m).
+And then it drops way past the limits for even the most advanced technical diver.
+Also, nearby Cozumel has spectacular walls and dramatic drops.

 The ocean is a completely different experience at night during a dive.
+And the calm clear water makes this an excellent, and eery, Riviera Maya scuba diving adventure.
 As well as getting used to navigating in the dark, many creatures only come out at night.
 For example, octopus hunt at night and you are much more likely to see a Hawksbill (or Carey) turtle night diving too.
-Similarly, you are more likely to see nurse sharks and moray eels too.
+Similarly, you are more likely to see nurse sharks and moray eels.
+And crabs, angelfish, groupers, and parrots queens are common too.

 Another benefit is the coral formations that look quite different at night when lit up with a flashlight.
-Many exhibiting quite different and beautiful coloration.
-Also, at specific times of the year, during your night diving, you will get to experience the glittering phenomenon from bioluminescent plankton in the water.
+Many exhibiting quite different and beautiful colorations.
+Also, at specific times of the year, you will get to experience the glittering bioluminescent plankton in the water.

-One of the advantages of the Riviera Maya as a diving destination is the excellent all-year-round diving options.
-The water and air temperatures are such that you never need to wear a wet or dry suit.
-Also, the travel season of December to March provides excellent weather and allows you to dive with bull sharks from November to February.
+One of the advantages of Riviera Maya scuba diving is that it is a year-round diving destination.
+The water and air temperatures are such that often you never need to wear a wet or drysuit.
+Also, the high season (December to March) provides excellent weather.
+And allows you to dive with bull sharks from November to February.

 Yet, shoulder and low seasons offer less expensive flights and accommodation.
 And the season for whale sharks runs from June to early September.
-While ocean dives during the August to October period might be subject to weather, cenote diving in unaffected.
-Thus, leaving plenty of options all year round.
+While ocean dives during the August to October period might be subject to weather, cenote diving is unaffected all year-round.
+Thus, leaving plenty of options all year for an awesome Riviera Maya Scuba Diving adventure.

-What Can You Expect From A Dive Rental Company?
+What You Can Expect From A Mayan Riviera Scuba Diving Operator

-The standard of diving rental companies in the Riviera Maya is high overall, but as with any service provider, there are exceptions.
+The standard of Riviera Maya scuba diving companies is high.
+But as with any service provider, there are exceptions.
 Diving isn’t an activity where you want to take any unnecessary risks due to poor preparation or equipment.
-So, finding a reliable, highly qualified and experienced dive center is paramount.
-An established and well-run dive center will also provide a lot more services and types and availability of dives.
-In addition, they will provide more certification and training options, than a small 1-2 person dive shop.
+So, finding a reliable, qualified, and experienced dive center is paramount.
+An established and well-run center will also provide a lot more services, and types of dives.
+Also, they will provide more certification and training, than a small dive shop.

 Akumal Dive Center is one example of a highly reputable and established dive center.
 They have been in operation since 1975 and have conducted over 1,000,000 dives.
 As well as offering a large range of diving options, they provide certification, equipment, and cater to groups of divers travelling together.